FrayedFunction/Prefab-Palette/Docs/README.md

 ---

 ## **License**
-See [License](./License.md) file for terms of usage, redistribution, & modification etc.
+See [License](./License.md) file for terms of use, redistribution, & modification etc.

 ---